Kerosene or Propane Portable Heater

 If you spend a lot of time outdoors or enjoy tinkering in your garage, propane and kerosene heaters from Mi-T-M will help keep you warm.
 Our heaters come in all different shapes and sizes and we offer dozens of portable heating options.
 Remember though, all units do require ventilation while in use.

-As you begin shopping, here are four questions to keep in mind:
+As you begin shopping, here are 4 questions to keep in mind:

 - Do you prefer a kerosene or propane model?
 Kerosene is combustible, burns strongly, and offers a strong amount of heat.
 By contrast, propane is cleaner burning and can easily be found at most gas stations and grocery stores.
 It’s also much cheaper than kerosene.